Ob-La-Di, Ob-La-Da: Recording

 The Beatles gathered at Harrison's Esher home in Surrey in May 1968, after their return from Rishikesh, to record demos for their upcoming project.
 "Ob-La-Di, Ob-La-Da" was one of the 27 demos recorded there.
 McCartney performed this demo solo, with only an acoustic guitar.
 He also double-tracked his vocal, which was not perfectly synchronised, creating an echoing effect.

 The formal recording of "Ob-La-Di, Ob-La-Da" took place in July and involved several days of work.
 The first completed version of the track, recorded between 3 and 5 July, featured Scott playing congas and a trio of saxophonists.
 At McCartney's insistence, the band remade the song in an effort to capture the performance for which he was aiming.
 In doing so, according to Beatles historian Mark Lewisohn, "the Beatles were creating another first: the first time they had especially recruited session musicians and then rejected the recording."
 (Note: According to author Peter Ames Carlin, McCartney's "fussiness" over the track was him exacting "revenge" for Lennon's self-indulgence on "Revolution 9".
 Lennon had created this eight-minute experimental piece, with Harrison and Yoko Ono, while McCartney was in Los Angeles on business relating to Apple Records.)

 Work began on the new version on 8 July.
 In the recollection of Geoff Emerick, the band's recording engineer, Lennon "openly and vocally detested" the song, calling it "more of Paul's 'granny music shit'", although at times he appeared enthusiastic, "acting the fool and doing his fake Jamaican patois".
 Having left the studio at one point, Lennon then returned under the influence of marijuana.
 Out of frustration at being made to continually work on the song, he went straight to the piano and played the opening chords louder and faster than before, in what MacDonald describes as a "mock music-hall" style.
-Lennon claimed that this was how the song should be played, and it became the version that the Beatles ended up using.
+Lennon claimed that this was how the song should be played, and it was this the version that the Beatles ultimately used.
 McCartney nevertheless decided to remake the track once more.
 During the afternoon session on 9 July, the Beatles recorded a new basic track, which Lewisohn says possibly featured McCartney playing the drums instead of Ringo Starr.
 Despite this further work, McCartney conceded that the basic track from the previous day was adequate, and the band returned to the 8 July recording for overdubs during the evening session.